DCC-EX/DCC-EX-Lib/docs/DCC.md

 DCC::DCC(int numDev, DCChdw hdw)
 ```

 Creates an instance of the DCC class, and accepts parameters numDev and hdw. numDev defines the number of device slots (in DCC++ these were called registers) available to fill with devices.
-The maximum number of devices that can be added before running out of RAM is currently unknown.
+The maximum number of devices that can be added before running out of RAM is currently unknown, though it has been tested with 50 slots on an Arduino Uno.
+Microcontrollers with more RAM can handle more slots.

 !!! note
     **TODO** Test maximum number of devices on the SAMD21 platform